 Not long ago, I also visited her Facebook page, to see if there were any photos there of her or us together that I could share with my mother.
 What I found were reminders of Eid’s acute sense of mortality, which I’m sure she owed to her father’s death when she was just eight years old, and which came to the fore again while I was with my father three years ago, as these two posts (one shared a few days after Dad’s death, the other a week after she received her diagnosis) show:

 Eid was a Buddhist, but I don’t recall ever hearing her talk about rebirth.
-I do remember, on one or two occasions when she said that she would be better off dead (during times when she found life particularly difficult, long before her health became a serious issue), that as a Buddhist, she couldn’t take any comfort in the idea of death because death was not the end of life.
+I do remember, on one or two occasions when she said that she would be better off dead (during times when she found life particularly difficult, long before her health became a serious issue), reminding her that as a Buddhist, she couldn’t take any comfort in the idea of death because death was not the end of life.
 From this point of view, I’ve tended to see the belief in rebirth as a good thing, as a way of discouraging thoughts of “taking the easy way out“.
 (It was suicide that claimed Eid’s father’s life, and her fear that her brother might kill himself after he split up with the mother of his young daughter added immensely to the stress that she went through in the last year of her life.)

 From another perspective, however, I find myself in agreement with the sentiment expressed here by Jayarava:

 The end of the Myth of the Afterlife is a beautiful moment for humans.
 We are growing up.
 We are finally seeing things as they really are.
 We have to deal with things now.
 We are responsible for what is happening.
 It means the onus is on humans to both reward and punish more assiduously, and to think very carefully about what constitutes good and evil, because the universe is not going to square things up after death